LDMX-Software/ldmx-software.github.io/src/analysis/ldmx-sw.md

 ```cpp
 {{#include analyzer-boilerplate.cxx}}
 ```
-And below is an example python config call `ana-cfg.py` that I will use to run this analyzer with `fire`.
-It assumes to be in the same place as the source file so that it knows where the library it needs to load is.
+And below is an example python config called `ana-cfg.py` that I will use to run this analyzer with `fire`.
+It assumes to be in the same place as the source file so that it knows where the files it needs are located.
 ```python
 {{#include ana-cfg.py}}
 ```